-- Make sure the employer and workmates have enough information about stroke to understand potential difficulties, i.e. slowness or fatigue - this will make both them and you feel more comfortable about resuming a work relationship. - Have the work site and your role assessed for suitability (discuss this with the occupational therapist). - Get in contact with a Stroke Foundation Return to Work Advisor.
+- Make sure the employer and workmates have enough information about stroke to understand potential difficulties, i.e. slowness or fatigue - this will make both them and you feel more comfortable about resuming a work relationship.
+You could ask the Stroke Foundation Community Stroke Advisor to give them background details. - Have the work site and your role assessed for suitability (discuss this with the occupational therapist). - Get in contact with a Stroke Foundation Return to Work Advisor.
 They provide expertise and support to guide stroke survivors through the process of returning to gainful employment.
 This is a free service available to stroke survivors of working age throughout New Zealand. - Find out about equipment to make your role easier, e.g. a shoulder rest for a telephone to allow you to write while taking a call. - Be honest with yourself and others about your present capabilities. - Don't overcommit or overstretch yourself: remember that for a while you will continue to tire more quickly. - Plan your working day with the idea of taking pressure off yourself, not seeing how many extra things you can fit in. - Plan a gradual return to work, e.g. start with only a few hours a day.